Financial Aid for Summer 2020 Semester

-A “trailer semester” is one that looks at remaining eligibility after the Fall 2017 and Spring 2018 semesters to determine remaining eligibility for the Summer 2018 semester.
-A student who has already received two full-time (12+ credit hours per semester) Pell Grant awards – full-time in the Fall 2017 and full-time in the Spring 2018 semesters, would be entitled to another full-time Pell Grant award during the Summer term; however, you must take a minimum of 6 credit hours to use the additional 150% Pell Grant Award during the “trailer semester”.
-A part-time (less than 12 credit hours per semester) student during the Fall 2017 or Spring 2018 semester(s) may have Pell Grant eligibility for Summer without being required to take at least 6 credit hours due to the fact that the first 100% of Pell Grant eligibility has not been exhausted.
+” is one that looks at remaining eligibility after the Fall 2018 and Spring 2019 semesters to determine remaining eligibility for the Summer 2019 semester.
+A student who has already received two full-time (12+ credit hours per semester) Pell Grant awards – full-time in the Fall 2018 and full-time in the Spring 2019 semesters, could be entitled to another full-time Pell Grant award during the Summer term; however, you must take a minimum of 6 credit hours to use any portion of the additional 150% Pell Grant Award during the “trailer semester”.
+A part-time student (less than 12 credit hours per semester) during the Fall 2018 and/or Spring 2018 semester(s) may have Pell Grant eligibility for Summer without being required to take at least 6 credit hours due to the fact that the first 100% of Pell Grant eligibility has not been exhausted.

 - Attended half time (6-8 credits) during the Fall 2019 semester and received a half-time award (equal to 25% of total Pell Grant eligibility for the 2019-20 award year) and also attended half-time during the Spring 2020 and received another half-time award (equal to 25% of total Pell Grant eligibility for the 2019-20 award year).
 The student has a remaining 50% award and could attend up to full-time during the Summer.
 100% initial award minus 25% used during Fall 2019 minus 25% used during Spring 2020 equal 50% remaining.